Students connect with senior leaders and go behind the scenes in their city to explore how to be a leader with CQ.

 Through deepening their understanding of other cultures they will be more Empathetic

 Through living with ambiguity they will be more Open

 Through adapting to new environments they will be more Agile

-Students prepare for the programme by getting to know each other and setting their learning targets.
+Students prepare for the programme by getting to know each other and setting their learning goals.

 The City & Leadership

 Students explore leadership and CQ.
 Through discussions with fellow participants, they explore how to work with a diverse range of people with differing opinions.
 They have interactive conversations with senior leaders, who share their experiences of leading change.
 Students also reflect on their personal perspectives of what makes a leader and what type of leader they want to be.

 Students visit organizations across different sectors, to learn from the successes and failures of the people who lead there.
 Students are encouraged to explore the culture of their host organizations, and reflect how they operate in unfamiliar environments.

 Students work in small groups to tackle the challenge set by local public, private and not-for-profit organizations.
 They present their ideas to a leader within the organization and gain feedback before returning to the wider group.